Skip to content

 • Lack of a standard definition

-• The role is the new perimeter
+• Managing the role as the new perimeter

 • Avoiding excess permissioning